 There are some good opportunities for nice canters.
 At the end of the day approximately a 15 minute walk down an old stone path into the village.

 Over night and dinner in the comfortable Hotel Fragua situated in the old Berber quarter of Trevelez.

 Approximately 6 hours riding

-Once across the river the path, many centuries old, follows first the Moorish irrigation channel and then works its way through oak and pine forests to the open pasture lands of the Sierra of Juviles.
+Once across the river, the path follows first the Moorish irrigation channel.
+Then we work our way through oak and pine forests to the open pasture lands of the Sierra of Juviles.

-Here we have two options, depending on the weather we continue to climb and picnic at about 2,300 metres or start a gentler descent and picnic in the oak woods above the village of Juviles.
+We have two options, depending on the wether we continue to climb and picnic at about 2,300 metres or start a gentler descent and picnic in the oak woods above the village of Juviles.

 Both lovely rides with stunning views.
 Both slow as we are mostly climbing on mountain paths.
 On both options the final descent into the village of Berchules is on foot about 30 minutes walk.

 Overnight and dinner in the very comfortable Hotel Berchules.

 Pool available June to late September.